Landscape Architecture

 Application Deadlines:

+The deadline for completing the full application is January 15.
+Applications received by the deadline will have the best opportunities for financial assistance.
 Applications received after January 15 will be reviewed on an individual basis and may not be considered for financial assistance.
 International applicants should realize that late applications may also delay visa application procedures and prevent fall matriculation.
 Please contact the Director of Graduate Education (DOGE) if you have exceptional or interesting reasons for not being able to meet the deadline.
+Spring and summer entry are not available.

 Application Details: